-If the address of the property securing the mortgage is not the same as the payer's/borrower's mailing address, enter the street address (including the apartment number) of the property securing the mortgage.
+If the address of the property securing the mortgage is not the same as the payer's/borrower's mailing address, or you did not complete box 7, enter the street address (including the apartment number) of the property securing the mortgage.
 Immediately below the street address, enter the city or town; state or province; country; and ZIP or foreign postal code of the property securing the mortgage.